Belzeb78/PiFeeder/README.md

 Plug the wires like that:
  - SG90 ground to GPIO ground (Pin 6 by example)
  - SG90 +5V to GPIO +5V (Pin 2)
- - SG90 control wire to the GPIO pin 25
+ - SG90 control wire to the GPIO Pin 25
-> le + sur un +5v du GPIO
-> le port controle sur le GPIO25

 <img src="https://github.com/Belzeb78/PiFeeder/raw/master/pictures/plan_branchement.png" width="500">